lnpandey/IITM_Research_Interpretability_of_Attention_Networks/AAAI/readme.md

 ### TABLE 2:  Analysis of Entropy and Layer averaging

 - Adam Optimizer is used and learning rate is tuned.
+- Best runs are those runs in which FTPT > 95%

 |S.No.| Dataset | Average layer | Architecture | nos_of_runs | Entropy | k-value | LR | avg Acc | avg FTPT | best runs | avg best Acc | avg best FTPT |
 |-----|----|---------------|--------------|-------------|---------|--------|--------|----------|-----------|--------------|---------------|-------------|